-If they were mayor, these kids would change a thing or two ...
+If they were mayor, these kids

 Reading nearly a thousand essays submitted by seventh graders from across Virginia turned out to be a learning experience for two VML staff members.
 After the entries were judged, staffers Mary Jo Fields and David Parsons culled through all 999 submittals in hopes of spotting some words of wisdom from the children that local elected officials might find illuminating.
 They were not disappointed.